 Spritz this texture spray from roots to ends, then scrunch for all-over separation.
-It can even be used just at the root for added volume.
+It can also be used just at the root for added volume.

 This salt spray gives amazing grip and texture, plus it's infused with hibiscus, which the brands says is a secret for adding both strength and shine.

-Gel is a great option when the weather is humid — and this one is a R29 favorite.
+Gel is a great option when the weather is humid — and this one is an R29 favorite.
 Infused with coconut oil, it adds volume and hydration with hold.
 Celebrity hairstylist

 that bouncy, frizz-free waves are easy, just leave your hair alone while it dries (after applying, of course).
 "The more you touch it, the less wave you’ll end up with," he says.